Blackboard: Chalk sticks

+Issues with use

+Chalk dust can aggravate respiratory conditions such as asthma and allergies, according to the American Academy of Allergy, Asthma and Immunology (AAAAI).
+The dust can also damage or interfere with dust-sensitive equipment, including computers.
+Chalk sticks wear down quickly and are prone to breaking unless held in a protective chalk holder.
+Over time, blackboards may experience “ghosting,” in which residual pigment from chalk or chalk markers absorbs into the surface and cannot be fully erased.

 The scratching of fingernails on a blackboard, as well as other pointed, especially metal objects against blackboards, produces a sound that is well known for being extremely irritating to most people.
 According to a study run by Michael Oehler, a professor at the University of Cologne, Germany, humans are "predisposed to detest" the sound of nails on a blackboard.
 The findings of the study were presented at the Acoustical Society of America conference and support earlier findings from a 1986 study by Vanderbilt psychologist Randolph Blake and two colleagues found that the sound of nails on a chalkboard annoyed people even when the high-pitch frequencies were removed.
 The study earned Blake a 2006 Ig Nobel Prize.

 Etymology and history

 The writing slate was in use in Indian schools as mentioned in Alberuni's Indica (Tarikh Al-Hind), written in the early 11th century:

 They use black tablets for the children in the schools, and write upon them along the long side, not the broadside, writing with a white material from the left to the right.

 The first classroom uses of large blackboards are difficult to date, but they were used for music education and composition in Europe as far back as the 16th century.
 The term "blackboard" is attested in English from the mid-18th century; the Oxford English Dictionary provides a citation from 1739, to write "with Chalk on a black-Board".
 The first attested use of chalk on blackboard in the United States dates to September 21, 1801, in a lecture course in mathematics given by George Baron.
 James Pillans has been credited with the invention of coloured chalk (1814); he had a recipe with ground chalk, dyes and porridge.

-The use of blackboard did change methods of education and testing, as found in the Conic Sections Rebellion of 1830 in Yale.
+The use of blackboards changed methods of education and testing, as found in the Conic Sections Rebellion of 1830 in Yale.

 Manufacturing of slate blackboards began by the 1840s.
-Green porcelain enamel surface, was first used in 1930, and as this type of boards became popular, the word "chalkboard" appeared.
+Green porcelain enamel surface was first used in 1930, and as this type of boards became popular, the word "chalkboard" appeared.
 In the US green porcelain enamelled boards started to appear at schools in 1950s.